 - Member, Regional Panel of Arbitrators appointed by the Singapore International Arbitration Centre (since 2003)

 - Panel of Arbitrators in the Kuala Lumpur Regional Centre for Arbitration (since 2010)

-- Member of the General Committee and Panel of Arbitrators of Singapore Chamber of Maritime Arbitration (since 2004)
+- Panel of Arbitrators of Singapore Chamber of Maritime Arbitration (since 2004)

 - Panel of Arbitrators in London Court of International Arbitration (since 2016)

 - Supporting Member, London Maritime Arbitrators Association